bro2020/peertube-helm/README.md

 └── values.yaml
 ```

 Some parameters are hardcoded in templates.
-Some parameters of perrtube and additional services are placed in the `configs` directory and are converted to configmap or secret Kubernetes resources.
+Some parameters of peertube and additional services are placed in the `configs` directory and are converted to configmap or secret Kubernetes resources.
 Some parameters are set using the `Values.yaml` ​​file of the helm for the respective architectures in the corresponding subdirectories of the `values` directory.
 The most sensitive, most personal settings are set in a secrets file of the Values format of the helm file in subdirectories named `secrets`.
 Examples of such secrets files are given in the `Example.yaml` files.

 For the simplest deployment, you need to copy `Example.yaml` to another file name, for example `Secret.yaml`.
 Replace the data in it with current ones, and the secrets with more complex and secure ones.